 - Seabands — Fight motion sickness the natural way with Seabands.
 I have not ever experienced sea sickness, but one of my kids gets sick the moment the ship pulls away from the dock.
 This is as about as cruise essential as it gets for us!

 - Cruise lanyards — BUT not just any lanyard to carry your cruise pass card, this one!
 It has a retractable reel that means you never have to take the card out of the lanyard or take the lanyard off your neck to unlock your stateroom door, pay for onboard purchases or present to cruise staff.
 I’m all about making life easy, so goodbye traditional lanyard and hello cruise lanyard with retractable reel!
 If you don’t already have cruise luggage tags, this is a great option: It includes cruise lanyards and luggage tags for easy travel!
 Thanks to reader, Ila, for sharing this recommendation!

-- A lightweight daypack — Used for both shore excursions and to pack all those little things I seem to find in our cabin after setting out my luggage for the cabin steward the last night of the cruise, this tiny pack takes little space in my luggage on the way to my cruise, but it has tons of space when needed.
+- A lightweight daypack — Used for both shore excursions and to pack all those little things I seem to find in our cabin after setting out my luggage for the cabin steward the last night of the cruise, this tiny pack takes little space in my luggage, but it has tons of space when needed.
 Lightweight and water resistant, it’s especially great for cruise travel!
-My beach bag has been our go-to for this role, but it’s heavy, and cumbersome.
-This lightweight pack with shoulder straps means hubby might even carry it for me!
+My husband considers this the single best item of all the cruise essentials.

 - Magnetic hooks — Add easy storage space with these magnetic hooks that attach to cabin doors and other surfaces.
 Great for hanging lanyards on the back of the cabin door or hanging robes and beach towels.
 This is a reader recommended idea!
 Thanks, Sam.